-This strategy involves primarily investing in unlevered, long-only bonds and bank debt which include asset backed securities, municipal bonds, bank debt, collateralized loan obligations, corporate bonds and preferred stocks.
+This strategy involves primarily investing in unlevered, long-only bonds, and bank debt, which include asset-backed securities, municipal bonds, bank debt, collateralized loan obligations, corporate bonds, and preferred stocks.
 The investment objective is to seek capital appreciation.

 Certain limited partnerships carry minimum subscription or capital commitments.
-At December 31, 2012, outstanding future capital commitments amount to approximately \$18,239,000.
+At December 31, 2013 and 2012, outstanding future capital commitments amount to approximately \$12,864,000 and \$18,239,000, respectively.

-Investments include amounts associated with charitable gift annuities of \$58,799,880 at December 31, 2012.
+Investments include amounts associated with charitable gift annuities of \$63,115,909 and \$58,799,880 at December 31, 2013 and 2012, respectively.